Can Cats Eat Strawberries?

 Strawberries aren’t the only healthy treat you can feed your cat.
 Several other fruits can add hydration, fiber, and a nutrient boost while spicing up your cat’s menu.

-examples of safe fruit to feed cats
+cat surrounded by images of safe fruit to feed cats

 If your cat doesn’t like strawberries, you can try: